eurecom-s3/symcc-rt/README.md

 More information on the paper is available [here](http://www.s3.eurecom.fr/tools/symbolic_execution/symcc.html).

+### Bug reporting

+We appreciate bugs with test cases and steps to reproduce, PR with corresponding test cases.
+SymCC Runtime is currently understaffed, we hope to catch up and get back to active development at some point.

+## Contact

+Feel free to use GitHub issues and pull requests for improvements, bug reports, etc. Alternatively, you can send an email to Sebastian Poeplau (sebastian.poeplau@eurecom.fr) and Aurélien Francillon (aurelien.francillon@eurecom.fr).

 ## License

 SymCC Runtime is free software: you can redistribute it and/or modify it under the terms